akveo/styleguide/react/styleguide.md

    * Use lowerCamelCase for prop names.
    * It's recommended to use suffixes `Component` or `Container` for explicit definition of "dumb" and "smart" components: `UserProfileComponent` and `UserProfileContainer`.
    * Component name should be the same as the file name.
 This means that the use of `index` files is forbidden for components.
 It's easier to find components by filename rather than by folder name.
    * Component filenames should be in UpperCamelCase.
-It's allowed to use dots (`.`) to explicitly mention type of component: `dashboard.component.tsx`, `userProfile.container.tsx`.
+It's allowed to use dots (`.`) to explicitly mention type of component: `Dashboard.component.tsx`, `UserProfile.container.tsx`.
    * Props and state interface definitions shouldn't be prefixed with `I`.
 Use UpperCamelCase instead.
    * Exported props types should have a suffix `Props`: `ProgressBarProps`.
 Not exported props and state interfaces recommended naming `Props` and `State` respectively.